yawlhead91/build-tools/README.md

 Installing Build Tools as a global module will give you command-line access to all tasks available.

-You can install globally by typing the following in your terminal
+You can install globally by typing the following in your terminal:

 ```
 npm install build-tools  -g